stellar-one/Late-Checkout/README.md

 - Menu -> Quit -> End

 ## Project Timeline
-### Prototype
+### Prototype (Exp.
+Completion: September 30th, 2020)
+The prototype will aim to have the blackout level, core mechanics, features, and game logic to be fully functional.
 - Milestone 1: Mechanics (8/31/20)
 - Milestone 2: Game Logic & Features (9/30/20)

-The prototype will aim to have the blackout level, core mechanics, features, and game logic to be fully functional.
-Expected completion date: September 30th, 2020.

-### First Playable
+### First Playable (Exp.
+Completion: November 30th, 2020)
+The first playable will build off of the prototype, only this time it will have a good amount of essential assets and level design done.
 - Milestone 3: Level Design & Assets (11/30/20)

-The first playable will build off of the prototype, only this time it will have a good amount of essential assets and level design done.
-Expected completion date: November 30th, 2020.

-### Vertical Slice
+### Vertical Slice (Exp.
+Completion: February 28th, 2021)
+The vertical slice will involve a lot of work towards to the first official trailor of the game.
 - Milestone 4: Alpha (2/28/21)

-The vertical slice will involve a lot of work towards to the first official trailor of the game.
-Expected completion date: February 28th, 2020.

-### Final Build
+### Final Build (Exp.
+Completion: May 31st, 2021)
+The beta will be released and have a limited capacity of players to offically start play testing it.
 - Milestone 5: Beta (5/31/21)

-The beta will be released and have a limited capacity of players to offically start play testing it.
-Expected completion date: May 31st, 2020.

-### Release
+### Release (Exp.
+Completion: October 31st, 2021)
+The game will be ready for its official release, where all that remains is the marketing behind the game.
 - Milestone 6: Marketing (10/31/21)

-The game will be ready for its official release, where all that remains is the marketing behind the game.
-Expected completion date: October 31st, 2020.

 ## Additional Ideas and Possibilities
 - Player can strategically distract the enemy